khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 callr::r(foo)
 ```

-This approach translates elegantly to testthat.
+This approach translates nicely to testthat.
 In `tests/testthat/setup.R`, add this single line:

 ```r
 withr::local_png(tempfile(), type = "cairo", .local_envir = teardown_env())
 ```

-Now all your tests will run with a consistent graphics device, assuming the code you are testing doesn't mutate the graphics environment.
+Now all your tests will run with a consistent graphics device, assuming the code you are testing is well-behaved and doesn't mutate the graphics environment.

 Note that if you're exclusively using ggplot2 and [vdiffr](https://vdiffr.r-lib.org/), none of this is necessary because vdiffr handles graphics device management automatically.
 The `plotly::ggplotly()` case is special: even though the final output is rendered into HTML rather than a graphics device, `ggplotly()` still queries the current graphics device to perform its grid unit conversions.
 This means you need to manage the device state manually whenever you're testing plotly output created by `ggplotly()`.